Configure Artifactory for PTC

 100.101.128.0/17).
 Obtain your organization’s ranges from the Zscaler Admin Portal or your Zscaler team. - Save or apply the change.

-Tab names and menu paths change between portal releases; use JFrog’s Configure cloud security for authoritative steps and screenshots if the UI does not match the list above.
+Tab names and menu paths can change between portal releases.
+Use Configure cloud security as the source of truth.

 The /package-reroute entry point on the JFrog Router is where Zscaler-redirected client traffic lands.
 It is product-defined and not customer-configurable.
 You can validate it before ZIA is enabled by calling Artifactory directly with the same query shape Zscaler will append (url= original registry URL, percent-encoded).